nordeim/Account-Bookkeeping/docs/prompt_to_fix_4.md

 ---
 please get a solid grounding of the current codebase for the application by carefully reviewing the current project code and config files shared, then help me to create a *complete* updated *replacement* file for the attached `README.md` and `Technical_Design_Specification_Document.md`.

+---
+awesome plan, but you did not generate any *complete* updated *replacement* files according to your stated plan.